rcy0228/azure-spring-cloud-training/08-build-a-spring-cloud-gateway/README.md

 ```

-  - The `spring.main.allow-bean-definition-overriding=true` part is to configure Spring Cloud Gateway to use the Spring Cloud Discovery Server bean configured in the Azure Spring Cloud Client library.

   - The `spring.cloud.gateway.discovery.locator.enabled=true` part is to configure Spring Cloud Gateway to use the Spring Cloud Service Registry to discover the available microservices.